 At the time of her maiden voyage a coal strike was on, and so coal for Titanic had to be scavenged from other company ships.

-06 April 1912 - the date that the strike was ended, however there would not be time to deliver enough coal to Southampton docks before Titanic began her maiden voyage.
+06 April 1912 - the date that the strike was ended, however there would not be time to deliver enough coal to Southampton docks before Titanic set sail on her maiden voyage.

-84 miles - the length of the first leg of the maiden voyage, from Southampton to Cherbourg, France.
+84 miles - the length of the first leg of the journey, from Southampton to Cherbourg, France.

 12.00 pm - the time Titanic cast off from Southampton Dock, towed out into the River Test by tugboats.